Catholic Charities offers emergency prep and free produce to locals

 “When the 2017 fires happened, no one knew what to do,” or what to gather, said Escalona.
 “It was something we’d never experienced.”

-Now age 20, when in high school she remembers earthquake drills, but no specific training for fires and other natural disasters.
+Now 20 years old, when in high school she remembers earthquake drills, but no specific training for fires and other natural disasters.

 One thing Escalona said she learned was about making a family plan in advance.